Lyhengsun/My-React-CV-Application/README.md

 This website is been deployed on [Netlify](https://chic-sunshine-eda07e.netlify.app/)

 ## Note
-When clicked on Print to save CV as PDF, please the setting below to make the CV appeared properly:
+When clicked on Print to save CV as PDF, please use the setting below to make the CV appeared properly:
 - Paper Size: A4
 - Margin: None